 (Cables are not supplied with the projector.)

-- When the AUDIO OUT is plugged-in, the projector's built-in speaker is not available. - See page 78 for ordering optional cables.
+• When the AUDIO OUT is plugged-in, the projector's builtin speaker is not available.

 Unplug the power cords of both the projector and external equipment from the AC outlet before connecting cables.